 3200, Abuse and Neglect Reporting

-To report abuse or neglect, call the Texas Abuse Hotline at 800-252-5400, or use the secure Texas Abuse Hotline Website.
-For cases that pose an imminent threat or danger to an individual, call 9-1-1, or any local or state law enforcement agency.
+To report abuse or neglect, call the Texas Abuse Hotline at 800-252-5400 or use the secure Texas Abuse Hotline Website.
+For cases that pose an imminent threat or danger to someone, call 911 or any local or state law enforcement agency.

 3210 Child Abuse Reporting, Compliance and Monitoring

-Contractors are required to develop policies and procedures that comply with the child abuse reporting guidelines and requirements set forth in Chapter 261 of the Texas Family Code.
+Contractors are required to develop policies and procedures that comply with the child abuse as reporting guidelines and requirements in Chapter 261 of the Texas Family Code.

 Contractors must develop an internal policy specific to: